beltran-v-dev/HospitalProjectCode/README.md

 If you want to follow the progress week by week you can take a look at the following twitter thread: https://twitter.com/bDevGames93/status/1685200083187326976

+*The code will be updated week by week as well